I have a comment about building the modern home in Singapore.

 3)What sort of surroundings would you want to live in –

-eclectic look (meaning one starts with plain colours then adding in other possessions of various colours or styles)
+an eclectic look (meaning one may start with plain colours and then add in other possessions of various colours or styles)

 4)Which possessions will you maintain the upkeep (important because stuff accumulates pretty quickly)

-6) If you are unsure, do not buy as yet (as it will eventually contribute to overcrowding of the immediate and far-off surroundings – when you need to dispose or donate -and eventual pollution- if no one wants the items you purchased).
+6) If you are unsure, do not buy as yet (as it will eventually contribute to overcrowding of the immediate and far-off surroundings – when you need to dispose or donate -and this leads to upstream clutter- if no one wants the items you purchased).

 7)Advice for shopping can be found in :

-websites, local lifestyle magazines (they are the fastest hacks to looking for advice on what you at least must minimally want/need/have), blogs, online focus groups ( Scandinavian, Japanese, frugalist, minimalist..you get the idea), newspaper ads or …the ‘community’ of acquaintances who have the best ideas to get the best bang for your buck! )
+websites, local lifestyle magazines (they are the fastest hacks to looking for advice on what you at least must minimally want/need/have), blogs, online focus groups ( Scandinavian, Japanese, frugalist, minimalist), newspaper ads or your ‘community’ of acquaintances who will volunteer suggestions to get the best bang for your buck! )

-Bearing all the above in mind (including the tips from Homemaking Part I) , I hope you are at least inspired into thinking of how to start building, and then raising, a healthy and loving home.
+Bearing all the above in mind (including the tips from Homemaking Part I), I hope you are at least inspired into thinking of how to start building a home surrounding, and then raising a healthy and loving home!